 When France got bomb I see the entire FB [Facebook] saying pray for France, when Manchester got bomb I see [ the same, when Texas was flooding everyone was saying pray for Texas, but this slave trade is currently going on in Libya and we don’t see it all over social media…smh [shaking my head.]

 Within four days, the post was shared more than 428,000 times.
-We received several inquiries from readers about the authenticity of those photographs, and whether they were actually related to Libyan slave markets in 2017.
+We received several inquiries from readers about the authenticity of those photographs, and whether they were actually related to Libyan slave markets operating in 2017.

 This is an assessment of the authenticity of each of the images that accompanied Rayon Pyne’s Facebook post.
 Some readers might find the images upsetting.

 We weren’t able to pin down the original source of this particular image.
 It appeared in two posts on the Italian blog Social Popular News in February and May 2017.
-Those posts related to abuse and torture at detention centers set up by Libyan authorities to house African migrants who were detained while trying to travel to Europe through Libya.
+Those posts related to abuse and torture taking place at detention centers set up by Libyan authorities to house African migrants who were detained while trying to travel to Europe through Libya.
 In an August 2017 post on the Milano in Movimento blog, the image was credited to the award-winning Italian photographer Alessio Romenzi.
-However, we could not find corroboration for this.
+However, we could not find corroboration for this attribution.